 Persian carpets have remained of the most popular carpets in the world.
 The Persian carpets are still the first Iranian handicrafts to be exported.
 The trading of Persian carpets started with the Silk Road merchants and gained huge popularity.

 To determine the quality of a Persian carpet, several factors must be considered and the number of knots per square meter is the most prominent factor if the carpet is not antique.
-The more knots result in creating more elegant carpets.
-Using natural colourants like it has been the case from the prehistory is also a guarantee of bright colours, which will stay the same over the years and not being faded.
+More knots result in creating more elegant carpets.
+Using natural colourants like has been the case from prehistory is also a guarantee of bright colours, which will stay the same over the years and not being faded.
 Most luxurious carpets are weaved with silk which gives a unique shining look to the rug.
 Yet, the majority of Persian carpets are made with wool, such as camel wool, wool fleece, and Manchester wool.
-New types can also be woven with cotton yarn and artificial texture such as olefin.
+New types can also be woven with cotton yarn and artificial textures such as olefin.

 Iranians have turned the skill of carpet weaving into real art, whose most precious pieces are seen in famous museums all over the world.
 Yet, it is still a central element for every Iranian household and a portion of national art each Iranian must-have.
 That's why all types of carpets can be found in Iran with all ranges of prices and sizes because every Iranian brings a little piece of heaven into their own home.